FarzinAhmadi/IO-with-Outcomes/README.md

 # Goal

-Analysis code for extending Inverse Optimization to settings whrere outcomes are observable but delayed and depend on a time series of past decisions
+Analysis code for extending Inverse Optimization to settings whrere outcomes are observable but delayed and depend on a time series of past decisions.
+We added multiple new models